guanyigraceli/GuanyiGraceLi/README.md

           More excitingly, I'm also completing a minor in Studio Art, a subject I've loved forever.
           Aside from reading and going on long walks, art is my favorite creative side quest, and it's definitely been the one I've been doing the longest.
-          In fact, one of my earliest memories is of my mom stuffing a paintbrush into my clenched fist.
           This website's purpose is to document my hobby so I can look back on my favorite pieces, skill development, and progression.
         </p>
       </td>